A number of people often ask me: what is the best neighborhood for a short-term stay in NYC?

 Often, I will answer: it all depends on your taste and budget.

 What kind of neighborhood do you prefer to stay in?

 Precisely, this is where the problem is: you’ll have to make a decision!!! 🙂 🙂

 A different housing for a first stay and further trips to New York?

-In the first place, I’d like to say that for a first trip to New York, a touristic neighborhood like Times Square is a perfect choice.
+In the first place, I’d like to say that for the first trip to New York, a tourist neighborhood like Times Square is a perfect choice.
 Now, for a 2nd trip to New York, a quiet environment among local New Yorkers is preferable.

 Anyway, you might want a calm place while getting to know New Yorkers on your first trip to New York.